gibsonelvin/code_samples/README.md

 `notebook_converter` - I was tasked with converting a slew of Jupyter Notebooks into actual python modules, I wrote this script to do the work for me.
 This gets the notebooks into actual python files.

 `user_management_system` - A full stack web development example, from scratch!
 Including an ORM, Main JS object for UI/UX features, and CSS animations.
 This was a request for a coding sample, all code is original, and no libraries were used.
 All functionality is from scratch, Vanilla JS, PHP, HTML5, CSS3.
+Here is a description of each file:

 	Users class - extends Base `Model` class, which includes necessary functions